DKiloDesigns/CreatorFlow/docs/_evergreen/SACA_GUIDELINES.md

 ## INTRODUCTION

-This document defines the core principles and guidelines for the **Sexy Accessibility Compliance Alliance (SACA)** as applied within the **BizAssist Dashboard** project.
+This document defines the core principles and guidelines for the **Sexy Accessibility Compliance Alliance (SACA)** as applied within the **CreatorFlow Studio** project.
 All development MUST adhere to these guidelines to ensure our products are accessible, reusable, monetizable, and uphold the SACA mission.

 **SACA Mission:** To create accessible, inclusive _and_ sexy user experiences in _everything_ we do.